Skip to content

 • True Solo: $14 per month for one user, one phone number, and one extension

-• Solo: $28 per month for one number and three extensions
+• Solo Plus: $25 per month for unlimited users, one phone number, and three extensions

 Grasshopper app download links